 The UK trade Quality and Methodology Information document contains important information on:

 the strengths and limitations of the data and how it compares with related data

 users and uses of the data

 how the output was created

 the quality of the output including the accuracy of the data

 Ffôn: +44 (0)1633 455635

 - UK Balance of Payments, The Pink Book : 2017

 - International trade in services, UK : 2015

-- Estimating the value of service exports abroad from different parts of the UK : 2011 to 2015
+- Estimating the value of service exports by destination from different parts of Great Britain : 2015

 - Short-term indicators economic commentary : Jan 2017